 Ultimately, we need national and international licensure agreements across states and countries.
 It will more quickly when enough of us advocate for such change.
 Look for telehealth legislation at both your state and the federal level, and get involved by sending a note to your state representatives to let them know how important telehealth can be to the people you serve.

 The limiting same law and regulations apply to all groups, including college counseling, EAP, and all forms of residential care, be it in schools or any form of treatment facility.
 This comes as a surprise to many professionals employed in these settings, many of which have been violating these rules for decades.
 The only groups enjoying a relaxing of these laws include the military and Veterans Administration.
-These highly controlled groups are leading the charge to change many of the outdated rules currently in place.
+These highly controlled groups are leading the charge to change many of the outdated rules currently in place regarding insurance for telehealth.
 If in doubt about your specific circumstance, don’t take anyone else’s word for it — go directly to the board regulating your work and ask them for written clarification of their rules.

 Most states are deciding that U.S. clinicians must be licensed in the location of the client/patient at the time of clinical contact.
 In some states, you may be allowed to simply “register” with the client/patient’s local state board.
 They might allow perhaps 30 days or 30 contacts in a calendar year instead of requiring full licensure.
 This registration process may require that you notify them in writing that you are delivering professional services to one of their citizens.

 Such laws then would pre-empt professionals from working for online companies who deliver care 24/7 to any new clients with a credit card.
 Professionals working for such companies usually do not realize how much they don’t know.